 Cowan has been the keynote speaker at numerous regional meetings, as well as the 2015 International Conference on Advanced Robotics in Istanbul, Turkey.
 In 2007, he gave the first-annual “Early Career Spotlight” lecture for the Robotics: Science and Systems conference.
 He has served on several conference committees including as a scientific advisor to the International Consortium on Biomimetic Technology for Vibrissal Active Touch (BIOTACT), a general co-chair for the 15th International Conference on Climbing and Walking Robots (CLAWAR) in 2012, and a conference committee member for Living Machines (2012, 2013).

-A senior IEEE member, Cowan is also a member of the Society for Integrative and Comparative Biology, the Society for Neuroscience, and the American Association for the Advancement of Science (AAAS).
+A Fellow of the IEEE, Cowan is also a member of the Society for Integrative and Comparative Biology, the Society for Neuroscience, and the American Association for the Advancement of Science (AAAS).
 He publishes widely in both scientific and engineering journals, including Nature, Proceedings of the National Academy of Science, Current Biology, eLife, IEEE Transactions on Robotics, International Journal of Robotics Research, Journal of Experimental Biology, and many others.
 Cowan is a frequent NSF panelist, served on an NIH Study Section in 2017, reviews for journals across multiple disciplines, and is a reviewing editor for eLife.